Soyuz > Overview

 The introduction of Soyuz missions from Europe's Spaceport in French Guiana brings the industry's longest-operating launcher to the world's most modern launch base.

-Arianespace flights with the medium-lift Soyuz began from the Spaceport in 2011, joining the ongoing operations of Arianespace's heavy-lift Ariane 5, which will be complemented by the new lightweight Vega vehicle – which will enter service at French Guiana in 2012.
+Arianespace flights with the medium-lift Soyuz began from the Spaceport in 2011, and now join the ongoing operations of Arianespace's heavy-lift Ariane 5, and the lightweight Vega vehicle – which entered service in French Guiana in 2012.